markhicken/GASL/README.md

 **Note:** GASL does not automatically track slide numbers because it's possible for a slide to move in your project which would invalidate historical data in Google Analytics.

+Automatic event tracking based on SCORM interactions would be difficult because the cmi.suspend_data is compressed with a proprietary algorithm.
+It is chunked and base64 encoded.
+To decode, you would have to know the number of parts to each chunk which could possibly be extrapolated from the html5 output.

 Think GASL could do better?
 Suggest improvements via a pull request!